-Unlike conventional loans, FHA loans come with mandatory mortgage insurance regardless of the amount of your down payment, and cancelling it can be challenging, and in some cases, impossible.
-Here’s how to do it if you’re eligible.
+Unlike conventional loans, FHA loans come with mandatory mortgage insurance regardless of the amount of your down payment, and canceling it can be challenging, and in some cases, impossible.
+Here’s how to get rid of MIP on an FHA loan if you’re eligible.

 What is an FHA mortgage insurance premium (MIP)?